easyt0re/piecewiseLinearModel/README.md

-more importantly, b/c at one point, all force would be deactivated, TCP would free fall a little until it's reactivated again. then my question was, would it be possible to separate the two? obviously, one was gravity compensation while the other force rendering. the later should be turned off while the prior should be kept. if possible, this would be a real controller for all workspace for all time.
+more importantly, b/c at one point, all force would be deactivated, TCP would free fall a little until it's reactivated again. then my question was, would it be possible to separate the two? obviously, one was gravity compensation while the other force rendering. the latter should be turned off while the prior should be kept. if possible, this would be a real controller for all workspace for all time.

 ## misc